floor-licker/qalia/README.md

 > **Note**: QA AI doesn't test itself!
 The `qalia` repository contains the tool's source code, while `demo-web-app` showcases how to use QA AI on actual web applications.

 ## 🎯 **Quick Start**

+# Demo Web App

+A comprehensive demo web application showcasing various features and functionalities for testing purposes.

+## Real-time Qalia.ai Testing

+This PR is created to test the Qalia.ai GitHub App in real-time monitoring mode.

+**Test timestamp:** $(date)